Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 * Change Password
 * Delete
 * Import Sample data Csv
-* Tickets, Appointments, Invoices listing of that perticular customer
+* Tickets, Appointments, Invoices listing of that particular customer
-* Ticket, Appointment, Invoice add new of that perticular customer
+* Ticket, Appointment, Invoice add new of that particular customer

 **In Invoices:**